weideng1/datastax-java-starter/README.md

 DataStax Java Starter
 ========================

-To get started download this respository.
+To get started download this repository.
 Choose a location to download the project and run the following
 ```
 git clone https://github.com/DataStaxCodeSamples/datastax-java-starter
 cd datastax-java-starter